LLNL/kosh/README.md

 # Getting Started

-You will need a Python environment with Sina installed.
+You will need a Python environment with [Sina](https://github.com/LLNL/Siba) and networkx installed.

 Then simply run: